-Although not as good as Romancing Sa-Ga 2 which is considered the best of the series, this third installment is still excellent.
-The hallmark of the series is the diversity of characters you can control, each of whom has his/her own storyline, sub-plots, and ending to see.
-In this game, you have a choice of 8 characters to play at the beginning of the game – not counting other characters you can recruit along the way.
-This means the game offers at least 8 completely different games - something even the most replayable of PC RPGs would be hard pressed to compete with.
-Each main character has his/her own backstory and motives, and most of these are quite interesting - a far cry from the usual "kill the big foozle" cliche of most RPGs.
+Although not as good as Romancing Sa-Ga 2 which is considered the best, this third installment is still excellent.
+The series' hallmark is the diversity of characters you can control, each of whom has his/her own storyline, sub-plots, and ending to see.
+In this game, you have a choice of eight characters to play at the beginning of the game – not counting other characters you can recruit along the way.
+This means the game offers at least eight completely different experiences – something even the most replayable of PC RPGs would be hard pressed to compete with.
+Each main character has his/her own backstory and motives, and most of these are quite interesting.

-Another hallmark of the series that set Romancing Sa-Ga from others is the unique experience/skill system.
-In contrast to other RPGs in which you gain a number of new skills or better stats when your 'experience level' goes up, in RS3 your skills and stats go up individually as a direct result of your actions - there is no levelling-up in this game.
-This means that you will have to - for example - use weapons or cast spells frequently if you want weapon skill or magic skill to go up.
+Another hallmark of the series that sets Romancing Sa-Ga apart from others is the unique experience/skill system.
+In contrast to other RPGs in which you gain a number of new skills or better stats when your 'experience level' goes up, in RS3 your skills and stats go up individually as a direct result of your actions.
+This means that you will have to, for example, use weapons or cast spells frequently if you want advancements in those skills.
 This lends a nice feel of realism to the game, and makes it more sophisticated than most console RPGs.
-To add to the complexity, there are also 3 different kinds of battles: normal party-vs-monster battles (most 'micro' level), commander battles (squadron level), and war battles (strategic level).
+To add to the complexity, there are also three different kinds of battles: normal party-vs-monster battles (most 'micro' level), commander battles (squadron level), and war battles (strategic level).
 You can select formations in commander battles, and command an entire army in the war battles – similar to wargames.
 Your characters can also learn different 'Techs' for weapon strikes, making the range of attacks very diverse and interesting.

 Reviewed by: Underdogs